Kate Gosselin Shares Touching Post As The Sextuplets Enter The Teenage Years

 ????????????HAPPY 13th BIRTHDAY, my precious Alexis, Hannah, Aaden, Collin, Leah and Joel!
 At this moment (7:51-7:53 am) 13 years ago, my life and heart were completed with your births!
 I love you all and NO MATTER WHAT it requires of me, I will ALWAYS be there for you; I'll always be your biggest cheerleader, your role model by example, your shoulder to cry on, the hug and laugh you need, and your mommy and friend!
 I love you guys!
 I got six times what I planned on, but I'd NEVER EVER go back!
 You're the six final pieces of my heart that I never knew I was looking for ????❤️❤️❤️❤️❤️❤️ #Turning13Today #HappyBirthdayBabies #ILoveYouToTheMoonAndBack100MillionTimes

 Jon Gosselin was able to see four of the six children for their birthday, which was celebrated with him this past Monday.
 Hannah, Leah, Aaden, and Joel were all able to visit with their father while Collin and Alexis were missing.
 There have been some issues with Collin Gosselin, but just what is unclear without much detail being provided to the media.
 Rumors have circulated that he has some behavioral disorders, but neither Kate or Jon has issued a statement.
 In fact, Jon alleges that his ex-wife won’t even allow him to visit their son who is not staying in the home where the other children reside.
-It is a complex situation, and one that gets messier by the day.
+It is a complex situation and one that gets messier by the day.

 The way Kate Gosselin enforces rules with her children has been highly criticized.
 She was recently called a dictator because of the way she acts when the twins and sextuplets come home from their father’s house.
 She reportedly searches them for any devices that could record or take photos.
-This is allegedly because she doesn’t trust Jon Gosselin and believes he isn’t above using their children in court to take her down.
+This is alleged because she doesn’t trust Jon Gosselin and believes he isn’t above using their children in court to take her down.
 They have to arrive at his house in their school uniforms and return to her house in the same uniforms.
 Gosselin doesn’t allow clothing swaps and what is at her house stays there, no going back and forth.
 Some fans have called her extreme, while others have taken up for her, reminding viewers that Jon has been sneaky in the past.

 Sitting in my room with the kids… thinking back to almost 13 years ago.
 I pulled out this extra small preemie diaper from the NICU..
 I've kept it in my bedside table drawer, wherever we moved…to always remind me of how far we've come!!
 The kids were awed! ???? #Almost13 #Preemies #TwentyNineAndFive #TwoAndThreePounds